bernie-skipole/skitest/README.md

 # skitest #

-TProject to test the widgets of the skipole framework.
+Project to test the widgets of the skipole framework.